-Interruption on PCell/serving cell if configured due to V2X transitions between active and non-active during SL-DRX are allowed with up to 1% probability of missed ACK/NACK when the configured SL-DRX cycle is less than 640 ms, and 0.625% probability of missed ACK/NACK is allowed when the configured SL-DRX cycle is 640 ms or longer.
+Interruption on PCell/serving cell if configured due to V2X sidelink communication or NR sidelink discovery transitions between active and non-active during SL-DRX are allowed with up to 1% probability of missed ACK/NACK when the configured SL-DRX cycle is less than 640 ms, and 0.625% probability of missed ACK/NACK is allowed when the configured SL-DRX cycle is 640 ms or longer.
 When multiple SL-DRX cycles are configured, the shortest SL-DRX cycle is applied.
 Each interruption shall not exceed X slot as defined in table 12.7.4-1.